Inverse Primakoff Scattering for Axionlike Particle Coupling: Experimental Constraints

+The exclusion regions at 90\% confidence level (CL) from the TEXONO and XENONnT data on solar-ALP $\gagg$ are derived.
+The signal detection efficiencies are 100\% as noted.
+The standalone sensitivity regions are presented in Fig.~\ref{fig::solar-alp-explot}a.
+The relevant mass range for solar-ALPs is $\ma {<} 10^4 ~ {\rm eV}$, where the blue and red lines represent the constraints from TEXONO and XENONnT, respectively.
+Also displayed are the upper reaches of the exclusion sensitivity, which are constrained by the solar-ALPs being able to: (a) leave the solar surface, limited by $\IPel$ in the Sun (green dotted line), and (b) arrive on Earth, limited by TPD in space (black dotted line).

+The leading sensitivities are from the $\IPel$ and $\IPion$ channels at the relativistic ($\ma {<} 1~{\rm keV}$) and NR ($\ma {>} 1~{\rm keV}$) ranges, respectively.
+Limits derived from XENONnT far exceed that of TEXONO over the entire solar-ALP $\ma$-range, due to its large exposure and lower background.

-With detection efficiencies taken into account, the exclusion regions at 90\% confidence level (CL) of the leading channels ($\Ga2g$ and $\IPion$ for DM-ALP and $\IPel$ for solar-ALP) from the TEXONO and XENON1T experiments are presented in Figure~\ref{fig::alp-explot}a.
-The solar-ALP constraints and the combined limits of both detection channels for DM-ALPs are displayed in Figure~\ref{fig::alp-explot}b, together with astrophysical bounds~\cite{Irastorza:2018dyq,astro-explot1} and predictions from QCD-axion models~\cite{GammaVacuum2}.
-The $\IPel$ channel with solar-ALPs improves on $\gagg$ over the Bragg-scattering constraints from CDMS~\cite{CDMS:2009fba} and EDELWEISS~\cite{Armengaud:2013rta}.
-It also extends $\ma$ range to be probed from $1~{\rm eV}$ to $\mathcal{O}$(keV) beyond the reach of the CAST helioscope experiment~\cite{CAST-explot}.
-In DM-ALP searches, new regions not accessible to other laboratory experiments in $\mathcal{O}({\rm keV}) {<} \ma {<} \mathcal{O}({\rm MeV})$ are probed and excluded by $\IPion$ and $\Ga2g$.
+The solar-ALP constraints in the global context are illustrated in Fig.~\ref{fig::solar-alp-explot}b, together with astrophysical and cosmological bounds~\cite{Irastorza:2018dyq,astro-explot1,Jaeckel:2017tud,Depta:2020wmr} as well as predictions from QCD-axion models~\cite{GammaVacuum2}.
+The $\IPel$ and $\IPion$ channels with solar-ALPs significantly improves on $\gagg$ over the Bragg-scattering constraints from CDMS~\cite{CDMS:2009fba} and EDELWEISS~\cite{Armengaud:2013rta}.
+It also extends the detectable window in $\ma$ from $1~{\rm eV}$ to $\mathcal{O}$(10~keV) beyond the reach of the CAST helioscope experiment~\cite{CAST-explot}.